Nabprado/ChatApp/README.md

-# ChatApp
+# News Search App
-A messaging app using Javascript
+An app using Websearch API with PHP.